-Looking back on my 7 years taking prescription medicine for social anxiety, I now see what a tragic waste it was of my life.
-It put me in a holding pattern – my emotions flattened, my spirit deadened, my joy minimized – while there were no action plan in place for getting better.
+Looking back on my seven years taking prescription medicine for social anxiety, I now see what a tragic waste it was of my life.
+It put me in a holding pattern — my emotions flattened, my spirit deadened, my joy minimized — while there was no action plan in place for getting better.
 It was a quick-fix provided by my doctor and the pharmaceutical companies that clearly missed the big picture: the concrete steps I needed to combat my fear and start leading a joyful life.

 My struggles with social anxiety started during puberty and continued throughout high school.
 I avoided typical teenage activities — football games, dances, dates — because they caused me too much stress and worry.
 Even everyday events such as introducing myself in a group, eating lunch in the cafeteria, and walking through the narrow hallways stuffed with bodies made me uneasy.
 The constant social interaction in high school drained me physically and emotionally, leaving me with little energy for anything but my studies.

 Obsessive compulsive behaviors began to take over my life.
 I constantly searched my hair for split ends and continuously checked my locker to make sure it was secure.
-It was long before the public discussion about social anxiety and obsession compulsive behaviors had begun.
+It was long before the public discussion about social anxiety and obsessive compulsive behaviors had begun.
 Therefore, I was left with the simple conclusion that I was crazy, exacerbating feelings of shame and self-loathing.

 Launching a teaching career and finding my now-husband held the social anxiety at bay.
 It wasn't until I was 38 and my 3-year-old son got diagnosed with autism that my life started to unravel and I couldn't pull it together any longer.
 My doctor prescribed medication for social anxiety that I more than readily agreed to take.

-But, what I realize now -- with the wisdom of hindsight -- is that I should have gone to therapy as well as taking the prescription.
-I never should have stayed on the drug for as long as I did -- 7 long years -- with no plan for stopping.
+But, what I realize now — with the wisdom of hindsight — is that I should have gone to therapy as well as taking the prescription.
+I should never have stayed on the drug for as long as I did — 7 long years — with no plan for stopping.
 When I finally weaned myself off it, a sad fact remained; I was right back where I started with fear dominating my existence.
 That's when I decided to discover healthy ways to deal with my social anxiety and bring back the joy that had been missing from my life for far too long.

 What Is Social Anxiety?